thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### Type Safety Architecture
 The project is built on four pillars of type safety that work together to ensure correctness from the database to the UI.
 - **Pillar I: Generic API Types:** Universal request/response envelopes in `lib/api/types/common.ts`.
-- **Pillar II: Query Grammar:** Type-safe query language in `lib/clientAndBack/queryGrammar.ts`.
+- **Pillar II: Query Grammar:** Type-safe query language in `lib/clientAndBack/queryGrammar.ts`, featuring a structured `from: { table, alias }` object.
-- **Pillar III: Query Config:** A security whitelist for all table and column access in `lib/clientAndBack/queryConfig.ts`.
+- **Pillar III: Query Config:** A security whitelist for all table, alias, and column access, centered around a single source of truth: the `aliasedTablesConfig` object.
 - **Pillar IV: Query Builder:** A server-side utility that converts the type-safe grammar into parameterized SQL.

 ### Request Pattern Architecture